Growth & Care

 Autumn Gold Ginkgo is recommended for the following landscape applications:

-Autumn Gold Ginkgo has emerald green foliage throughout the season.
+Autumn Gold Ginkgo has emerald green deciduous foliage on a tree with a pyramidal habit of growth.
 The fan-shaped leaves turn an outstanding gold in the fall.
-Neither the flowers nor the fruit are ornamentally significant.